 There can be risks associated with reducing average handling time (AHT) as it can put pressure on agents, reduce first call resolution rates and increase frustration.

 However, automating or removing those things that take up unnecessary time is key to reducing AHT.

 If the customer is waiting in silence or on hold, those are your golden opportunities to reduce AHT.
 It’s the same with standard scripted events or required declarations – Direct Debit Guarantee is a classic.

-Thanks to Sean McIver at MaxContact
+Contributed by: Sean McIver at MaxContact

 Combine AHT with CX